fribbels/Fribbels-Epic-7-Optimizer/README.md

 **This is probably the most useful filter but please read before using it.
 Using this wrong can exclude good results from the search.**

-This filter is applied AFTER the force and set/main stat filters.
-It works by assigning a rating to each of your gears based on your priority, and then filters by only the top N% of the rated gears.
+Assign a priority to each substat type from -1 to 3.
+This will go through every gear, and calculates the # of max rolls of each stat.
+The # of rolls is then multiplied by the stat priority you chose.
+It adds up all the stat scores for a gear, and sorts your gear by their highest substat score.

  In this example we're mostly looking for a fast and tanky Ruele so we assign:
 - HP and Def a high rating of 3, since those are the highest priority stats
 - Speed a slightly lower rating of 2
 - And Res a rating of 1, as its a nice-to-have stat and can still be useful for her